uscmakers/TutorialPractice/README.md

 2. Go to https://git-scm.com/download/win and the download will start automatically.
 3. Download sublime with this link: https://www.sublimetext.com/3 (select the windows version)
 	1. If you already have a text editor such as VS Code, BBedit, Notepad++, Atom, etc, feel free to skip this step
-4. Download the linux shell https://ubuntu.com/download/desktop.
-If you feel comfortable with the windows commands, feel free to skip this step.

 ### Mac:
 1. Get a github account and accept the invitation from "uscmakers" *important*